cognitivelogic/databake-docs/docs/source/columns.rst

 --------
 Wrappers allow for a series of operations to be applied to each value generated for a column.
 These will be applied in the sequence in which they are added.

-At this time the following operations are available
+At this time the following operations are available:

 ===========   ======================================================================
 Wrapper       Effect